huma-engineering/huma-docs/data-collection/builder/creating-app-content/index.md

 ![alt text](<../assets/Upload media-2.png>)

-### How to Use HI to Generate Images for Your Articles
+### How to use HI to generate images for your articles

 Enhance your articles with engaging visuals using the HI feature.
 Here’s how you can easily create and integrate images into your content: